demouser978/ksphere-demo-public/README.md

 You need to update this file to replace `<your Docker id>` and `<your Github id>` by the corresponding information.

 As you can see in the file, we are using `for` loops to define the different variables, tasks and actions for the 3 micro services.

+There is also a test task, but only for the `photos` micro service.

 Now, to trigger the build and deploy tasks, you need to update the 3 files below: